Marginal Corneal Ulcers

 a side view

-The ulcer forms as part of your body's reaction to bacteria (germs).
+The ulcer forms as part of your body's reaction to a mild bacterial infection.
 Some bacteria are trapped in the eyelids, and some are naturally present on the surface of everyone's eyes.
 The bacteria may invade the surface of the cornea, and your body's immune system reacts to the bacteria to make the ulcer.
 When the body 'overreacts' an ulcer forms.

 At first the eye starts to feel a little sore, as though something may be in it, and a little bit achy.
 About 1-2 days later it may start to water and be painful and red.
 Bright lights become painful, and your eye may become sticky and difficult to open in the morning.